Croatia Crypto Tax 2026: The 2-Year Rule and the ~10–12% Capital Gains Rate

 Croatia Crypto Tax 2026

-- Disposed within 2 years: taxed as capital income at roughly 10–12% (sources differ — confirm the current rate) + possible municipal surtax.
+- Disposed within two years: taxed as capital income at roughly 10–12% (sources differ, so confirm the current rate), plus a possible municipal surtax.

-- Held > 2 years: generally not taxed for a private individual.
+- Held more than two years: generally not taxed for a private individual.

-- A small annual allowance may reduce the base — amount to confirm.
+- A small annual allowance may reduce the base; the amount should be confirmed for the filing year.

 The 2-year rule